Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

-As shown in Figs. \blue{1(c)} and \blue{1(d)}, the amplitude $A_2$ and lifetime $\tau_2$ exhibit sharp anomalies at $T_{\rm DW} \approx$ 136 K. Most notably, $\tau_2$ diverges, revealing critical slowing down characteristic of a second-order phase transition.
+As shown in Figs. \blue{1(c)} and \blue{1(d)}, the amplitude $A_2$ and lifetime $\tau_2$ exhibit sharp anomalies at $T_{\rm DW} \approx$ 136 K. Most notably, $\tau_2$ exhibits pronounced slowing down near $T_{\rm DW}$, which is consistent with critical dynamics commonly observed near continuous density wave transitions.
 This dynamic signature confirms the opening of an energy gap \cite{QYWu2025, ZWang2021}.
-By fitting with the Rothwarf-Taylor (RT) model \cite{ARothwarf1967, VKabanov1999}, which accounts for phonon bottleneck recombination, we extract a zero-temperature gap of 2$\Delta_{\rm DW}(0) \approx$ 52 meV (see Sec. \blue{II} of the Supplemental Material \cite{SUPPM}), consistent with some other spectroscopic studies \cite{SXu2025PRB, SXu2025NC}.
+Within the Rothwarf-Taylor (RT) framework \cite{ARothwarf1967, VKabanov1999}, the DW gap is primarily extracted from the temperature dependence of the slow-component amplitude $A_2(T)$, while $\tau_2(T)$ serves as a consistency check of the phonon-bottleneck relaxation dynamics.
+This analysis yields a zero-temperature gap of 2$\Delta_{\rm DW}(0) \approx$ 52 meV (see Sec. \blue{II} of the Supplemental Material \cite{SUPPM}), consistent with some other spectroscopic studies \cite{SXu2025PRB, SXu2025NC}.

 The ratio 2$\Delta_{\rm DW}(0)/k_BT_{\rm DW}\approx$ 4.4 exceeds the weak-coupling BCS value, identifying {\LNO} as a strong-coupling system.
-This ratio, however, is substantially smaller than that found in bilayer La$_3$Ni$_2$O$_7$ ($\sim$11) \cite{QYWu2025B}, pointing to fundamental differences between trilayer and bilayer nickelates in how density-wave order is stabilized.
+This ratio, however, is substantially smaller than that found in bilayer La$_3$Ni$_2$O$_7$ ($\sim$11) \cite{QYWu2025B}, pointing to fundamental differences between trilayer and bilayer nickelates in how density wave order is stabilized.